openziti/sdk-golang/example/curlz/README.md

 * the service policies required to authorize the identities for bind and dial

 Steps:
-1. log into Ziti.
+1. Log into OpenZiti.
 The host:port and username/password will vary depending on your network.

        ziti edge login localhost:1280 -u admin -p admin
 1. Determine your edge router's name and populate this environment variable with it.